-(a) Seniors are encouraged to continue a rigorous class schedule with AP and honor courses.
+Seniors are encouraged to continue a rigorous class schedule with AP Courses.
 We also recommend additional science and math classes.

 Most colleges will give you a placement test to determine your math abilities.
 Math is a "use it or lose it" skill, so keep pushing.